 Copeland Station will be the first transformer station built in downtown Toronto since the 1960's and will be the second underground transformer station in Canada.
 It will provide electricity to buildings and neighbourhoods in the central-southwest area of Toronto.
-During 2017, major electrical equipment including power transformers and high and medium voltage switchgear, medium voltage cable, control wiring and DC systems was installed, tested and commissioned and high voltage cable was installed.
-The electric station service equipment was installed and energized.
-Protection and control equipment was installed and testing and commissioning commenced.
-In addition, the machine shop installation and landscaping were completed and sidewalks and roadway were paved.
-Hydro One, the electricity transmission provider, commenced the installation of their equipment, including high voltage switchgear and protection and control equipment.
-As at December 31, 2017, the cumulative capital expenditures on the Copeland Station project amounted to \$195.1 million, plus capitalized borrowing costs.
-All capital expenditures related to Copeland Station are recorded to PP&E. The total capital expenditures required to complete the project are approximately \$200.0 million, plus capitalized borrowing costs.
+During 2018, the testing on high voltage cable, the protection and control equipment, and the supervisory control and data acquisition system were all completed.
+The Corporation received approval from HONI, the electricity transmission provider, and the IESO for energization of the project and successfully energized one of two Copeland Station power transformers with associated cables and switchgear.
+The second power transformer and associated switchgear is anticipated to be energized in the first half of 2019 following the HONI's completion of additional servicing to some of their equipment.
+As at December 31, 2018, the cumulative capital expenditures on the Copeland Station project amounted to \$202.6 million, plus capitalized borrowing costs.
+All capital expenditures related to Copeland Station are recorded to PP&E. The total capital expenditures required to complete the project has increased from \$200.0 million to approximately \$204.0 million, plus capitalized borrowing costs.
 There may be additional unforeseen delays and expenditures prior to completion of the project.
 See Part 8 under the heading "Risk Factors" below for further information on the Copeland Station project.